-I didn't stay a policeman back then.
+I didn't stay a policeman back

+then.
 Got into publishing.

 Loved that, loved it.
+Then video

-Then video publishing.
-Then DVDs, of course...
+publishing.
+Then DVDs, of course

+...

-You put the Easter Egg on?
+You put the Easter egg on?

-Have you noticed what the seventeen DVDs have in common yet?
-I suppose it's hard for you, in a way.
+Have you noticed what the DVDs

+all have in common yet.
+I

+suppose it's hard for you, in a

+way.

-How could the Doctor have known I had a list?
-I only just got this.
+How could the Doctor have known

+I'd have a list?
+I only just got

+this.

-He knows lots of things.
-Impossible things about the future, about you.
-I asked him how but he said he couldn't tell me.
-He said you'd understand it one day --
+He knew lots of things.

+Impossible things about the

+future, about you.
+I asked him

+how but he said he couldn't tell

+me.
+He said you'd understand it

+one day --